Ryan-DowlingSoka/LiveLinkPlatform/README.md

 # LiveLinkPlatform
 Set of "live link" tools for Unreal Engine 5+.
-Supports a variety of artist tools and is a platform to extend for more.
+Over time will become a platform to support a variety of artists tools for immediate feedback.